chiselinc/stuckincyberspace/mainpages/about.md

 <h1 id='prof'> Professional </h1>

-### My three core passions are education, activism, and forging alliances.
+### My three core passions are education, activism, and forging interdisciplinary alliances.

-I am the Acting Executive Director of the [Human Data Commons Foundation](http://www.humandatacommons.org), a nonprofit focused on user rights and social good research in the age of biometric data tracking.

 If you're looking for information on my professional accomplishments and interests, the most useful place would probably be my [LinkedIn page](https://ca.linkedin.com/in/chelsea-palmer-79280ab5).